 General Steve Lyons is the Commander, United States Transportation Command, Scott Air Force Base, Illinois, one of eleven Combatant Commands under the Department of Defense.
-USTRANSCOM’s mission is to project and sustain military power, enable global reach, and provide a full range of flexible and responsive options to national leadership while presenting multiple dilemmas for potential adversaries.
+USTRANSCOM’s USTRANSCOM’s mission is to conduct globally integrated mobility operations, lead the broader Joint Deployment and Distribution Enterprise (JDDE), and provide enabling capabilities in order to project and sustain the Joint Force in support of national objectives.

 A native of Rensselaer, New York, General Lyons graduated from the Rochester Institute of Technology (RIT) and was commissioned a second lieutenant in the US Army in 1983.
 He holds two master's degrees, one from the Naval Postgraduate School in logistics management (1993); and a second from the Industrial College of the Armed Forces in national resource strategy (2005).
 His awards include the Defense Distinguished Service Medal and the Master Parachutist Badge.